qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 -------------------------------------------------------------------------------

-Next, we'll use raster data that isn't aerial imagery, and see how symbolization is useful in the case of rasters as well!
+Next, we'll use raster data that isn't aerial imagery, and see how symbolization is useful in the case of rasters as well.